PyCQA/redbaron/docs/tuto.rst

 separator being either commas, dot (eg: :file:`a.b(c)[d]`) or end of line character (for line of code).

-Having to deal with those separator is extremely annoying and error prone, so, RedBaron offers you an abstraction that hides all of this for you!
+Having to deal with those separators is extremely annoying and error prone, so, RedBaron offers an abstraction that hides all this for you!
 You just have to deal with those list of nodes like if they were regular python list and everything will be fine.
 See by yourself:

 .. ipython:: python